windward-studios/ikvm/README.md

 ## List of things Jessie Lesbian want to do

  + Fully support Swing and AWT
+ + Some tweaks around object, string and throwable
  + Play Minecraft with this IKVM.NET fork

 ## Build